ThangHuuVu/ThangHuuVu/README.md

 # Xin chào 👋

 :house: Welcome to my Github profile.
-- 💼 My day-to-day job is developing frontend software for a fintech company
+- 💼 My day-to-day job is shipping frontend software for a fintech company.
-- 🔭 I’m currently on the core team & help maintaining [Auth.js](https://authjs.dev/)
+- 🔭 I’m currently on the core team & help maintaining [Auth.js](https://authjs.dev/).
-- 📫 You can reach me at `hi@thvu.dev`
+- 📫 You can reach me at `hi@thvu.dev`.

 <!--